docvinum/macOS-FFmpeg-Video-Converter/README.md

 This command will output the path to the FFmpeg executable, typically /usr/local/bin/ffmpeg or /opt/homebrew/bin/ffmpeg on Apple Silicon (M1, M2) Macs.

+In the script, change the FFmpeg installation folder location, just after "# Execute ffmpeg conversion"

 ## Installation